sagesharp/coc-handbook/receiving_reports.md

 Things worth writing down at this point:

-- Identifying information (name) of the participant doing the harassing
+- Identifying information (name) of the reported person
 - The behavior that was in violation
 - The approximate time of the behavior (if different than the time the report was made)
 - The circumstances surrounding the incident